brianhouse/art_and_code/units/5_recombination/lecture.md

 ['societies', 'have', 'always', 'been', 'shaped', 'more', 'by', 'the', 'nature', 'of', 'the', 'media', 'by', 'which', 'we', 'communicate', 'than', 'by', 'the', 'content', 'of', 'the', 'communication']
 ```

-`.split()` takes a string as a parameter, and in this case we've given it a space: " ".
+`.split()` takes a string as an argument, and in this case we've given it a space: " ".
 As you can see, the result is that the original string is divided every space, ie, into words.
 This results in a new structure, delineated by `[` and `]` which is a **list**.

 A list is a very powerful kind of variable—it's actually more of a meta-variable, because it holds a sequence of other things.
 These might be numbers, booleans (aka `True`/`False`), strings, or other objects.
 This list, called `words`, currently has 23 items in it, all of them individual strings.